microsoft/pai/docs/manual/cluster-admin/how-to-set-up-docker-image-cache.md

 # How to Set Up Docker Image Cache

 [Docker Image Cache](https://docs.docker.com/registry/recipes/mirror/), implemented as docker-cache service in OpenPAI, can help admin avoid [dockerhub rate limit](https://www.docker.com/increase-rate-limits), which make deployment of service or user sumbitted job pending for a while.
 Docker Image Cache basically set as a pull-through cache which use [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) or linux filesystem as storage backend.
-Futhermore, with utility script to distribute docker-cache config, admins can easily switch to use their own docker registry or pull-through cache.
+Furthermore, with utility script to distribute docker-cache config, admins can easily switch to use their own docker registry or pull-through cache.

 ## Set Up Docker Image Cache in Installation